MobileFirst-Platform-Developer-Center/DevCenter/_posts/2020/2020-02-10installing-mobile-foundation-server-with-ant-tasks-faqs.md

 ### Why should I use the ANT tasks

-- The IM installation of MF Server will only copy the MF artifacts on to the user’s machine.
+- Installing MF server using IM, will only copy the MF artifacts on your machine.

 - The ANT tasks will help you to create the required data structure on your database to store the MF related data.

-- The ANT tasks will help you to apply the MF components on to your Application Server.
+- The ANT tasks will also help you to apply the MF components on to your Application Server.

 - Configuring the database and deploying the MF components can be done either by using the Server Configuration Tool (SCT) or the ANT tasks.